Terzalo/Avis-Anguis/README.md

 Differences with Snakebird mechanics:

 - Limited number of movable boxes (up to 3, increasable)
-- Teleporter doesn't work on boxes.
+- Teleporter doesn't work on boxes yet.
 - You have to manually undo last move if a snake died.
 - Useless "jumps" straight upward are not discarded from history.